-The risk of loss or imposition of penalties, damages or fines from the failure of the firm to meet its legal obligations including regulatory or contractual requirements.
+The risk of loss or imposition of penalties, damages or fines from the failure of Barclays Bank UK Group to meet its legal obligations including regulatory or contractual requirements.

 The Barclays Bank UK Group has no tolerance for wilful breaches of laws, regulations or other legal obligations.
-However, the multitude of laws and regulations are highly dynamic and their application to particular circumstances is often unclear; this results in a level of inherent legal risk, for which the Barclays Bank UK Group has limited tolerance.
+However, the multitude of laws and regulations across the globe are highly dynamic and their application to particular circumstances is often unclear.
+This results in a high level of inherent legal risk which Barclays Bank UK Group seeks to mitigate through the operation of a Group-wide legal risk management framework, including the implementation of Group-wide legal risk policies requiring the engagement of legal professionals in situations that have the potential for legal risk.
+Notwithstanding these mitigating actions, Barclays Bank UK Group operates with a level of residual legal risk, for which the Barclays Bank UK Group has limited tolerance.